Keegwynne History, Family Crest & Coats of Arms

 Early Notables of the Keegwynne family (pre 1700)

 Prominent amongst the family during the late Middle Ages was John Keigwin (1641-1716) Cornish antiquary, born at Mousehole, notable for 'Mount Calvary' in Cornish, and his translations of...

 Migration of the Keegwynne family

-joined the general migration to North America in search of land, work, and freedom.
+In the late 19th and early 20th centuries, many people from Wales joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Keegwynne: Richard Keigwin who landed in North America in 1699.

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.